 Goal: Students at Ascend Leadership Academy will display leadership and character growth as measured by 100% participation in school leadership programs.
+As Measured by:

-- 1. 100% Mastery of the 7 Habits of Highly Effective People.
-Measured by completion of student reflections on student digital portfolio - 2.
-100% Completion of 50 service hours within the learning community annually - 3.
-100% participation in Leadership Exhibition Day events - 4.
-100% participation in Presentation of Learning (POL) events
+1. 100% Mastery of the 7 Habits of Highly Effective People.
+Measured by

-Student Conduct

-Goal: Ascend Leadership Academy will maintain a safe learning environment where students are held accountable for their actions on a daily basis.
-As measured by:

-- 1. 5% decrease in behavior management referrals by teachers annually - 2.
-Student Justice Council success rates in regards to the number of repeat offenses - 3.
-Decrease suspension rates by 10% in accordance with school discipline reports

-Digital Media

-Goal: Graduating students at Ascend Leadership Academy will master 90% of the identified skills in digital media that include programming, animation, audio/video production, and graphic design.

-- 1. 100% student attendance at the Leadership Exhibition Day events - 2.
-Proficient evaluations on comprehensive digital media project rubrics - 3.
-Proficient evaluations on each students project work shared in their Digital Portfolio - 4.
-100% participation in 12th grade digital media service learning project

-Board of Directors Involvement

-Goal: The Board of Directors at Ascend Leadership Academy will attain a 90% board member attendance rate at monthly board meetings and significant school programs annually.

-- 1. Monthly Board Meeting minutes and attendance - 2.
-Participation in Board trainings and orientations - 3.
-Attendance at significant school programs including Leadership Exhibition Day, Presentations of Learning events. - 4.
-Participation in yearly board retreat for training and goal setting

-Financial Sustainability

-Goal: Ascend Leadership Academy will operate within a budget and maintain a 5% yearly surplus to build a reserve fund.

-- 1. Monthly and Annual budget reports

-- 2. Financial audit reports

-- 3. Budget Surplus amounts

-Parent Engagement

-Goal: Ascend Leadership Academy will achieve a 95% school participation rate and 85% satisfaction rate among parents of our students.
+Ascend Leadership Academy: Lee County - The mission of Ascend Leadership Academy is to develop successful student leaders by growing their self-efficacy, intellectual understanding, and social competence.
+ALA will accomplish this by applying innovative teaching methods, incorporating students cultural realities and cultivating student ownership in the learning community. completion of student reflections on student digital portfolio 100% Completion of 50 service hours within the learning community 2. annually 3.
+100% participation in Leadership Exhibition Day events 4.
+100% participation in Presentation of Learning (POL) events Student Conduct Goal: Ascend Leadership Academy will maintain a safe learning environment where students are held accountable for their actions on a daily basis.
+As measured by: 1.
+5% decrease in behavior management referrals by teachers annually 2.
+Student Justice Council success rates in regards to the number of repeat offenses 3.
+Decrease suspension rates by 10% in accordance with school discipline reports Digital Media Goal: Graduating students at Ascend Leadership Academy will master 90% of the identified skills in digital media that include programming, animation, audio/video production, and graphic design.
+As Measured by: 1.
+100% student attendance at the Leadership Exhibition Day events 2.
+Proficient evaluations on comprehensive digital media project rubrics 3.
+Proficient evaluations on each student's project work shared in their Digital Portfolio 4.
+100% participation in 12th grade digital media service learning project Board of Directors Involvement Goal: The Board of Directors at Ascend Leadership Academy will attain a 90% board member attendance rate at monthly board meetings and significant school programs annually.
+As Measured by: 1.
+Monthly Board Meeting minutes and attendance 2.
+Participation in Board trainings and orientations 3.
+Attendance at significant school programs including Leadership Exhibition Day, Presentations of Learning events.
+4. Participation in yearly board retreat for training and goal setting Financial Sustainability Goal: Ascend Leadership Academy will operate within a budget and maintain a 5% yearly surplus to build a reserve fund.
+As Measured by: 1.
+Monthly and Annual budget reports 2.
+Financial audit reports 3.
+Budget Surplus amounts Parent Engagement Goal: Ascend Leadership Academy will sustaina 95% school participation rate and 85% satisfaction rate among parents of our students.
+As Measured by: 1.
+Attendance records at Student led conferences 2.
+Annual Parent satisfaction survey data 3.
+Attendance at Leadership Exhibition Day and Presentation of Learning events

-- 1. Attendance records at Student led conferences - 2.
-Annual Parent satisfaction survey data - 3.
-Attendance at Leadership Exhibition Day and Presentation of Learning events - 4.
-Completion of 10 volunteer hours annually by each student's family
+4. Completion of 10 volunteer hours annually by each students family